josephlewis/leastcostpath/README.md

-leastcostpath - version 1.1.0
+leastcostpath - version 1.2.0
 =============================

-The R package <b>leastcostpath</b> provides the functionality to calculate Least Cost Paths (LCPs) which are often, but not exclusively, used in archaeological research.
-This package can be used to apply multiple cost functions when approximating the dififculty of moving across a landscape, as well as taking into account traversing across slope and other costs such as landscape features.
-This package also provides functionality to validate the accuracy of the computed LCP relative to another path.
+The R library <b>leastcostpath</b> provides the functionality to calculate Least Cost Paths, which are often, but not exclusively, used in archaeological research.
+This library can be used to apply multiple cost functiond when approximating the difficulty of moving across a landscape, as well as incorporating traversal across slope.
+Furthermore, attraction/repulsion of landscape features can be incorporated within the Least Cost Path calculation.

+This library also provides the functionality to calculate movement potential within a landscape through the implementation of Feature-Everywhere-to-Everywhere (FETE) (White and Barber, 2012), Cumulative Cost Paths (Verhagen, 2013), and Least Cost Path calculation within specified distance bands (Llobera, 2015).

+Lastly, the library provides functionality to validate the accuracy of computed Least Cost Paths relative to another path.

 This package is built on classes and functions provided in the R package gdistance (Van Etten, 2017).

 Getting Started
 ---------------